“The Embrace can be a funny thing. It destroys the lives of some people, but for others, it can be their only opportunity to lead a meaningful life.”

 She looks at Amelie.
 “You are either very foolish, trusting, or both to have told the story you just did to two licks you’ve only just met.”

 “You’ll find that a little knowledge can be a dangerous thing in this existence.”

 Caroline: Caroline says nothing of this, but a knowing look resides in her eye.

 Amelie: Coc’s advice lights a small coal of fear in Amelie’s heart for just a moment.
 She wonders how much of the knowledge she’s gained since that blade went through her hand could be a danger to her.

 “Thank you, Coco.
 I’ll make sure I take that to heart.
 Goodnight.”

 Saturday night, 20 February 2016, AM

 Amelie: Amelie gets the hint pretty quickly when she changes that Caroline is letting her take the reins on this.
-She doesn’t fully understand who these ‘employees’ are, the ones who smell like more than human and less than her kind, but she resolves to make full use of them.
+She doesn’t fully understand who these ‘employees’ are, but she resolves to make full use of them.
 There’s no sense holding onto the pettiness they started the night with.
 She pulls out a second t-shirt, puts her head through the neck the opposite way, and stuffs it into a new long-sleeve sweater she adjusts until she has a deep hood.
 She pairs it with a bandanna or rag that covers her face under the nose before she’s satisfied she’s covered enough.